KosBeg/ctf-writeups/OtterCTF_2018/ListenCarefully/readme.md

 We have big for CTF(13 mb) c++ 32bit windows binary, load it in disassembler.

-In `main` function we have next code:
+In `main` function we have next code [(short write-up how to get so clear code)](https://github.com/KosBeg/ctf-writeups/issues/1#issuecomment-446560726):
 ```C
 int __cdecl main(int argc, const char **argv, const char **envp)
 {